CatalystCode/Custom-Vison-Service/FoodClassification/README.md

- # IRIS Demo
+ # Food Classification Demo

-Sample Android code demoing how to make REST calls to Microsoft Cognitive Services IRIS
+Sample Android code demoing how to make REST calls to the Microsoft Custom Vison Service

 ## Getting Started